 School leaders and staff value the diversity of backgrounds in our school family and wider community and recognise the importance of providing our pupils with the opportunity to flourish spiritually, morally, culturally as well as academically, within a framework of Catholic Christian values.
 This ensures each pupil leaves with the strongest foundation of values to enable them to positively contribute towards our British society.
 Although discrete PSHE curriculum time is timetabled, a significant proportion of PSHE provision including British Values will take place within other wider school and curriculum contexts, for example; trips, visitors, workshops, themed days and themed weeks.
-At St Oswald’s, British Values are intertwined with our core Catholic values.
-We encourage our children to be caring, independent, open-minded and respectful citizens.
-We actively promote these values in the teaching and learning in PSHE in the following ways:
+The teaching of PSHE including British Values is well resourced with the PSHE Association resources, books, artefacts and opportunities for enrichment.
+At St. Oswald’s, British Values are intertwined with our core Catholic values.
+We encourage our children to be caring, independent, openminded and respectful citizens.

 We help pupils to develop an, ‘understanding of how citizens can influence decision making through the democratic process.’

-All children are encouraged to express their views and make a meaningful contribution to our school on matters that are important to them.
+- All children are encouraged to express their views and make a meaningful contribution to our school on matters that are important to them.

 The Rule of Law

-At St Oswald’s we help pupils to develop an, ‘appreciation that living under the rule of law protects individual citizens and is essential for their wellbeing and safety.’
+We help pupils to develop an, ‘appreciation that living under the rule of law protects individual citizens and is essential for their wellbeing and safety.’

 - Pupils are taught from an early age the rules of the school and that these rules are integral to learning and our sense of community.
 They are taught the values and reasons behind these expectations; that they are there to protect us, the responsibilities this involves and the consequences when rules are disregarded.

-We have clear, fair behaviour expectations that are actively promoted and rewarded.
+- We have clear, fair behaviour expectations that are actively promoted and rewarded.
 All pupils are informed of these school codes of conducts, as outlined in our school behaviour policy.

 - All pupils are given the opportunity to say ‘sorry’ and understand importance of forgiveness.

-Our behaviour and anti-bullying policy demonstrates our unacceptance of violent and aggressive behaviour for all members of our school family.
+- Our behaviour and anti-bullying policy demonstrates our unacceptance of violent and aggressive behaviour for all members of our school family.

-Ongoing educational visits from our Local Police force and Fire Service force help to reinforce the importance of law.
+- Ongoing educational visits from our Local Police force and Fire Service force help to reinforce the importance of law.

 - We give all our pupils the opportunity to make their own choices in a safe, supportive environment, regardless of their backgrounds.

-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Online Safety and PSHE lessons.
+- Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our Online Safety and PSHE lessons.

 Mutual respect and tolerance of those with different faiths and beliefs

 - Gospel Values permeate through all areas of school life and we care for and look after each other as a family.
 The strong school ethos encourages everyone to consider, respect and support each other as well as celebrating each child’s unique gifts.

-Respect is a core value promoted in everything we do.
+- Respect is a core value promoted in everything we do.
 Pupils understand what respect is and understand the need to show respect to everyone, regardless of faith and background.

 - Pupils are encouraged to learn about and respect those from other faiths, cultural and racial backgrounds; this is supported across the curriculum, particularly in assemblies, worship, PSHE and religious lessons.

 - Discriminatory behaviour is always challenged.
 Our school policies and curriculum encourages all members of our school community to stand up for what is right.